damons/pc/readme.md

 2. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 3. Install the dependencies: `yarn`
 4. Build the code and watch for changes: `yarn run dev`
-5. To run `procli`
+5. To run `pc`
   * `yarn run app` from another terminal tab/window/pane
-  * If you are using **Visual Studio Code**, select `Launch procli` in debugger configuration to launch a new procli instance with debugger attached.
+  * If you are using **Visual Studio Code**, select `Launch pc` in debugger configuration to launch a new pc instance with debugger attached.

 To make sure that your code works in the finished application, you can generate the binaries like this: